frkntplglu/myhttp/README.md

 ## Requirements

-To run the HTTP Request Tool, you need the following:
+To run the MyHttp, you need the following:

 - Go programming language (version 1.16 or later) installed on your system.
 - Internet connectivity to make HTTP requests.